 The Middle Ages are often seen as a shadowy period of limited medical knowledge and great superstition.
 But many ideas from the classical medicine of the ancient Greeks and Romans survived into the medieval period relatively intact.
 Medical knowledge also arrived in Europe from the Arab world over the centuries, and doctors were familiar with the medicinal properties of some plants.
-However, treatments and cures were often as much to do with magic and superstition as they were to do with real medicine.
+However, treatments and cures were often as much to do with magic and superstition as they were associated with real medicine.

 Doctors were very much guided by astrology in the Middle Ages.
 The Church, which influenced so much of medieval life, strongly disapproved of astrology, but found it difficult to stamp out.
 During the worst period of the Black Death, astrological charts became even more important for doctors.
 As the illness reached a noticeable crisis point, after which a patient either recovered or died, the time of recovery and the position of the stars and planets were seen as very significant.
 Even Guy de Chauliac, physician to three popes in succession, and author of the leading work on medieval surgery, was a firm believer in astrology.
 For operations, he would use recognized anesthetic potions, but also recommended bleeding and other procedures based on the position of the planets.
 Illnesses were also determined to be serious or not depending on whether they were under the sun’s or the moon’s influence.

 And yet, medieval doctors were also skilled at a variety of medical procedures.
 They could set broken bones, extract teeth, take out bladder stones, remove cataracts, and restored a scarred face by skin grafts from the arm.
 They knew that apoplexy and epilepsy were related to the brain.
-Urine samples, feces and pulse rates were used to analyze ailments, and doctors were aware of which substances were diuretics and laxatives.
-It was also firmly believed that prevention was better than cure, and great emphasis was placed on a healthy lifestyle, in which diet, exercise, mental attitude and reduced stress all played a part.
+Urine samples, feces, and pulse rates were used to analyze ailments, and doctors were aware of which substances were diuretics and laxatives.
+It was also firmly believed that prevention was better than cure and great emphasis was placed on a healthy lifestyle, in which diet, exercise, mental attitude, and reduced stress all played a part.

 Surgery was practiced in the Middle Ages too, although it was seen as a last resort.
 It is known to have been successful in the treatment of breast cancer, gangrene, hemorrhoids, and other conditions.
-There are illustrations showing medieval surgery, but naturally they give no sign of the pain suffered by the person on the operating table.
+There are illustrations showing medieval surgery, but naturally they give no indication of the pain suffered by the person on the operating table.